LACNIC/barry/README.md

 ```

 List as many as you need. `barry` will automatically detect IP version and drop each entry to the corresponding `ROAIPAddressFamily`.

-> At present, all certificates and ROAs contain `192.0.2.0/24` as their only default IP resource. **This is going to change in the future**.

 ### fileList